 I knew what to expect since it wasn’t my first rodeo at Skin Laundry.
 The popping sounds of the laser were coupled with little tight pricks on my skin as it hit my face, but nothing painful.
 There is also a distinct smell — like a combination of burned popcorn and blow-dried hair.
 “That’s the laser vaporizing the dirt and debris,” Malkin told me.

-When it came time for step two, the fractional laser, Malkin told me there were three levels.
-Since my skin isn’t too sensitive and I’m not stranger to lasers, we decided to do level two.
+When it came time for step two of the ultra fractional laser, Malkin told me there were three levels.
+Since my skin isn’t too sensitive and I’m not a stranger to lasers, we decided to do level two.
 “We can always dial it back if it hurts too much,” she said.
 I told her we wouldn’t need to because of machismo.
 No pain, no gain, right?

 The third step of the treatment quickly did away with most of that feeling of thermal distress.
 “The ultra fractional is creating microscopic channels in your skin,” Malkin explained as she doused my face in cooling serum.
 “While we have those channels, we want to infuse in our hyaluronic acid serum to help hydrate the skin.”
 It’s a similar philosophy to most microneedling treatments, only the channels that were in my face were much tinier than any microneedling device could make, thanks to the laser.
 Science!